majo84ec/stock-analisis/README.md

 The results are showed in a table, it is formatting to determine stock performance immediately.
 We are looking to loop through all the data one time to collect the same information but efficiently.

 ## Results.
 After imported VBA_Challenge.vbs to script to the Microsoft Visual Basic editor, I reused the code of set variables the input box, chart headers, ticker array, and to activation of the worksheet.
-Then , I follow the steps to create a tickerIndex , set arrays, create a loop to thought all data and the conditionals for the starting and ending prices.
+Then , I follow the steps to create a tickerIndex to access all stock ticker names , set output arrays, create a loop to  go through all data and the conditionals for the starting and ending prices.

 ![image](https://user-images.githubusercontent.com/120151872/210043332-73b6c4c1-c17f-4fca-9e7a-c81733155267.png)